Team-401/Game/README.md

 The player can wander around a field and pick small fights can also collect items that can be used to trade in the town market

 ### Scene 3#: Final Battle
 The player will have a final battle with a boss.
-It will the dangerous and high potential for death
+It will be dangerous and high potential for death

 ## Stretch Goals
 - pets